sriram1991/Ram_Analytics/README.md

 <<<<<<< HEAD
-ask analytics Project
+SHARE Project
 =======
-# Ram_Analytics
+# Synergy SHARE

 this is an creation of admin management in PHP Coddeignitor